 By rerouting the entire computer through a secure connection, a VPN service allows users to monitor advertising campaigns as they appear in each geographical location on a variety of desktop and non-browser applications, such as casino apps and IM clients.
 This service is essential for marketers running geo-targeted campaigns which go beyond online advertising; such as those placing ads inside applications.

 Mobile proxy services are quickly becoming another vital tool for online marketers, with services available for iOS and Android platforms.
 Mobile proxy services allow advertisers to view webpages and check on geo-targeted ads within mobile apps, as they would appear to a smartphone user in each geographical location.
-Mobile proxy also gives marketers the opportunity to check on app rankings as if they were using their smartphone in any given location.
+The mobile proxy also gives marketers the opportunity to check on app rankings as if they were using their smartphone in any given location.